What is nonequilibrium?: Macroscopic fluctuation theory

 {\bf 2:} About every first-order dynamical system can be written as in \eqref{relf}, for example, by taking $\psi^*$ quadratic in the force, but that is not the point.
 The real interest is that there appears to be a narrow link between the physics of dynamical fluctuations and the physics of dynamical response.
 When one identifies the function $\psi^*_F$, one is able reconstruct the Lagrangian and hence the dynamical fluctuations.
 When one knows the frenetic contribution to the fluctuations, one knows the function $\psi^*_F$, and hence the relaxational behavior.
 That is the strongest instance of a fluctuation-response correspondence.
 In other words, moving between \eqref{prob} and \eqref{relf}, one connects fluctuations and response, \cite{pons,onsager1931,kirkwood1946}.\\

-{\bf 3:} Where symplectic geometry describes the mathematics of Hamiltonian mechanics, contact geometry gives a visualization of the trajectory of a macroscopic variable, when following steepest descent of some free energy.
+{\bf 3:} Where symplectic geometry describes the mathematics of Hamiltonian mechanics, contact geometry describes the geometry of systems with friction, thermodynamics, optics, and nonconservative dynamics.
+It gives a visualization of the trajectory of a macroscopic variable, following steepest descent of some free energy.
 That evolution is {\it variational}, often called {\it gradient flow}.
 It corresponds to the image of a particle moving in a landscape; the landscape often stands for some profile as function of the variable.
 It would of course be very nice to also have such visualizations for nonequilibrium dynamics.
-We could perhaps imagine a Riemann manifold equipped with extra ``arrows.''
-It has a natural and formal version in so-called Zermelo navigation, where minimizing the time-span (for moving a sailing boat subject to wind or flow drift) is expressed as geodesic motion for a Finsler metric (the Randars metric).
+One possibility is offered by motion on a Finsler manifold, which can be thought of as a Riemann manifold equipped with extra arrows.
+It has a natural version in so-called Zermelo navigation, where minimizing the time-span (for moving a sailing boat subject to wind or flow drift) is expressed as geodesic motion for some Finsler metric (the Randars metric).
 It creates a direction-dependent distance measurement that is nonRiemannian but easier to analyze.